 As of December 2017 there were 1.377 billion mobile broadband subscriptions in a population of 1.344 billion people, equating to 102.4 subscriptions per 100 people.
 The fastest growth was seen in Greece (24%) followed by Chile (23.4%), Poland (19%) and Belgium (15%).
 The countries with the highest mobile broadband penetration were Japan, Finland, Estonia and the United States.

-OECD mobile broadband subscriptions per 100 inhabitants, by technology, December 2014
+Mobile broadband subscriptions per 100 inhabitants, December 2017

-DSL remains the prevalent technology, making up 47.6% of fixed broadband subscriptions, but it continues to be gradually replaced by fibre, now accounting for 17.1% of subscriptions thanks to a 13% jump in fibre subscriptions in 2014.
-Cable (32.4%) made up most of the rest.
+DSL remains the prevalent technology, making up 41% of fixed broadband subscriptions, but continues to be gradually replaced by fibre.
+Fibre now accounts for 23.3% of subscriptions after a 15% jump in subscriptions in the year to December 2017.
+Cable (32.5%) makes up most of the rest.